Siphonia:

 Map of the North Atlantic and Siberian regions of Siphonia, a study of the Earth with 90% of its water drained away.

-It's arguable that these caps should merge into great icefields, as they do in our Ice Ages.
+It's arguable that these caps should merge into one or two great icefields, as they do in our Ice Ages.
 I've kept them smaller and separate for a couple of reasons: ice normally builds up only until the top of the ice-dome is in thin air, about half the pressure at sea level; precipitation at that altitude is usually small and offset by the flow of the ice outward.
 On Siphonia's continental platforms, the air is much thinner; the limit is reached much sooner, so individual caps aren't under nearly as much pressure and don't spread as much.
 They grow mostly from precipitation not creep.
 But nearly all the precipitation is near the coasts, which have receded; inland Siberia and Lake Hudson may be cold enough to sustain icecaps, but a bit too dry to build big ones.

 Or maybe the British will just go on cursing the weather and carrying umbrellas, in the streets of New London on the Maury or Rockall River, a thousand km west and over two km below the poor old Thames, where caribou wade (in the few months when it's not iced over).
 Either way, bears or barristers (or bears who are barristers, let's not be specist), these valleys will be an interesting land--mild, green and fertile, yet right below the ice.
 And not the only place of this sort: consider the new cooler India below the Tibetan icecap, or Amazonia below the great ice wall of the Andes!
 It's a juxtaposition inconceivable on Earth today--though twenty thousand years ago there were rich grassy steppes right up to the edges of the ice in many places.
 Radial map of the arctic region of Siphonia, a study of the Earth with 90% of its water drained away.